 Developing An IP Strategy For Your Company

-enjoyed by the competitors?
-How can we get an early warning of potential IP conflicts?
+against the advantages enjoyed by the competitors?
+How can we get an early warning of

-Portfolio and also assess the impact of global competition on our IP strategy?
+leveraging our IP Portfolio and also assess the impact of global competition on our IP

 People are now aware of the importance of intellectual property and trade secrets.
 A